appeacock/jasperbuster/README.md

     $ sudo shutdown -r now

 # Test the microphone and speakers:
 Note: This tutorial mentions `alsamixer` as a handy tool to test playback and microphone gain/volume.
-However, if certain aspects of alsamixer don't work quite right (i.e. F4 Capture), feel free but remember this tool is a matter convenience - not a requirement.
+However, if certain aspects of alsamixer don't work quite right (i.e. F4 Capture), feel free to troubleshoot but don't add software binaries not mentioned in this guide unless you know what you're doing. * Remember this tool is a matter convenience - not a requirement.
 * To start alsamixer: `$ alsamixer`
 * Press `F6` to select microphone
 * Press `F4` to capture